akemery/docker-how-to/README.md

 ## build docker image

 Don't forget to create a Dockerfile inside current directory.
+To know how to write a Dockerfile visit the following link: https://docs.docker.com/develop/develop-images/dockerfile_best-practices/

 ```